KarpelesLab/magictls/README.md

 	}
 	log.Fatal(http.Serve(socket, handler))

+The created listener can receive various configurations.
 For example if you need to force all connections to be TLS and only want to use PROXY protocol detection:

 	socket, err := magictls.Listen("tcp", ":8443", tlsConfig)
 	if err != nil {